 convert visitors into customers

-Of course, no one can sell to everyone that passes by.
-Generally accepted, it is usually said that a store sell to 10-20 % of all customers who enter the store.
+No one can sell to everyone that passes by.
+In the depends on a lot of factors, to simplify it a bit we refer to the 3 P's from marketing literature price, place (location) and promotion.
+Generally accepted, it is usually said that a store sells to 10-20 % of all customers who enters the store.

 There are periods during a day or a week when the sales share is high and there are periods when it is low.
 You do not have to sell to the same percentage of customers every hour, every day.